raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 *Warning: This is an unfinished work.
 Feel free to share it on Twitter or other conventional social media, but I ask you not to post it on Hacker News or Reddit until it is finished.*

----

-### enumerables and enumerations

 In programming language jargon, an _enumerable_ is a value that can be accessed sequentially, or iterated over.
 Different languages use the term in slightly different ways, although they all have some relation to its basic definition.

 In Mathematics, an [enumeration] is a complete, ordered list of all of the elements of a set or collection.
 There can be more than one enumeration for the same collection, and the collections need not have a finite number of elements.

 [enumeration]: https://en.wikipedia.org/wiki/Enumeration

 For example, here are two slightly different enumerations for the integers: `0, -1, 1, -2, 2, -3, 3, -4, 4, ...` and `0, -1, 1, 2, -2, -3, 3, 4, -4 ...`.
-We have no way to write out the complete enumeration, because although each integer is of finite size, there are an infinite number of them.
+We have no way to write out the complete enumeration, because although each integer is of finite size, there are an infinite number of them.[^finite]

-Naturally, not all enumerations are infinite in size.
+[^finite]: Nat all enumerations are infinite in size.
 Here are two enumerations of the set ("whole numbers less than or equal to four"): `0, 1, 2, 3, 4` and `4, 3, 2, 1, 0`.

-It is very interesting and useful that an enumeration is a separate entity from the collection it enumerates.
-We are going to work with enumerations in this essay.
+In this essay, we are going focus on enumerations over infinite sets.
+We will examine a number of ways to compose enumerations, including recursive enumerations that are composed with themselves.

 ---